Paradoxicaly/FastMDSimulation/docs/guide.md

 ## Workflows at a glance
 - **Systemic (YAML)**: describe one or many systems, defaults, and staged MD plan in a single file.
 Best for reproducibility and sweep-style runs.
 - **One-shot (PDB)**: point at a PDB (plus optional config overrides) for a fast, single-system run.
+- **One-shot (protein–ligand)**: point at a protein PDB plus a ligand SDF/MOL2; the tool will fix the protein, GAFF-parameterize the ligand with AmberTools, build a solvated complex, then run the standard OpenMM stages.
 - **Dry run**: add `--dry-run` to see the resolved plan and the exact `fastmda analyze` commands (no compute).

 ## Pipeline anatomy